11 Things To Know About Boat Trailer Tires

 Trailer tires face a pair of threats outside:

-- Sun - prolonged exposure to the sun's UV rays will deteriorate trailer tires, causing spiderweb cracks.
+Prolonged exposure to the sun's UV rays will deteriorate trailer tires, causing spiderweb cracks.
 This can be easily resolved by putting tire covers over the tires if the trailer is going to be parked for an extended period of time.

-- Moisture - the worst thing you can do to a trailer tire is to park it on grass for a long period of time, where moisture is going to slowly get into the tire's protective surface.
+The worst thing you can do to a trailer tire is to park it on grass for a long period of time, where moisture is going to slowly get into the tire's protective surface.
 This can be solved by either removing the tires during the winter (also deters theft) or positioning the trailer tires on concrete or plywood.

 Motion Is Good